Ethan-Geng/WRO-Future-Engineers-2024/README.md

 Documentation l Explorer Robotics l Team EAK
 ====
+## Introduction
 This repository contains the engineering process of Team EAK's self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2024.
 Included in the repository are materials used, schematics, pictures, and software.

+This part must be filled by participants with the technical clarifications about the code: which modules the code consists of, how they are related to the electromechanical components of the vehicle, and what is the process to build/compile/upload the code to the vehicle’s controllers.

 ## Team Members
 * Ethan Geng (EMAIL: ethan.geng7@gmail.com)